suhasmn95/Projects/FamilyTree/README.md

-This is a simple C code for a basic family tree data structure using structures and dynamic memory allocation
+This is a simple C and C++ code for a basic family tree data structure using structures and dynamic memory allocation

 Code Output: